modesty/pdf2json/readme.md

 -----

 Same reason to having "HLines" and "VLines" array in 'Page' object, color and style dictionary will help to reduce the size of payload when transporting the parsing object over the wire.
-This dictionary data contract design will allow the pageload object just reference a dictionary key (a number), rather than the actual full defintion of the color or font style.
+This dictionary data contract design will allow the output just reference a dictionary key , rather than the actual full definition of color or font style.
-But it does require the consumer of the payload to have the same dictionary definition to make sense out of the color and style reference.
+It does require the client of the payload to have the same dictionary definition to make sense out of it when render the parser output on to screen.

 * Color Dictionary